adulau/hack-lu-2017/talks/index.md

 candidate at EE, National Taiwan University.
 An early Snort developer, and open source evangelist as well as a "happy" programmer.
-Prior to that, Fyodor professional experience includes several years as a threat analyst at Armorize and over eight years asa information security analyst responding to network, security breaches and conducting remote network security assessments and network intrusion tests for the majority of regional banking, finance, semiconductor and
+Prior to that, Fyodor professional experience includes several years as a threat analyst at Armorize and over eight years as an information security analyst responding to network, security breaches and conducting remote network security assessments and network intrusion tests for the majority of regional banking, finance, semiconductor and